inside-track/remi/README.md

 scope and modified and reused by other datasets.

-IDEA: So I'm thinking that I'll need a numeric index when the variables get mapped to data columns.
-This could either be defined in the dataset, or here in the variable set.
-If here, it could be managed within the variable set, or it could be a mandatory metadata field on the variables in the dataset field.

 ````ruby
 # Can be defined on a single row as an array of previously-defined variables
 account_vars = VariableSet.new account_id, name, address, premise_type, last_contact_date